What to know about Xeljanz

 People who have low lymphocyte counts should not take Xeljanz.
 An individual who experiences frequent severe infections can take Xeljanz, but they should carefully consider the costs and benefits of this treatment option with their doctor.

-In 2019, the FDA released a safety announcement citing a clinical trial that found an increased rate of blood clots in the lungs, or pulmonary embolism, of people with RA who were taking 10 mg of Xeljanz and Xeljanz XR twice daily.
+In 2019, the FDA released a safety announcement citing a clinical trial that found an increased rate of blood clots in the lungs, or pulmonary embolism, in people with RA who were taking 10 mg of Xeljanz and Xeljanz XR twice daily.

 Xeljanz may interact with specific medications, including: